Marsview/Realtime-streams-playground-nodejs/README.md

   Stage 5: Click on **start recording** button

- Once you click record you can start speaking into the mic and Marsview will stream back the realtime analytics of your audio
+ Once you click record you can start speaking into the mic and Marsview will stream back the realtime analytics of your audio and display it in the appropriate boxes

+ ## Step 5: